0mgABear/typescript/readme.md

 - Using implements tells Ts to help us satisfy the requirements of a particular interface.
 Ts does additional checking and can point us to the true source of the error.
 - Implements is optional!
 But it helps us , helps other engineers for better code clarity.
 It allows Ts to help us better pinpoint the source of errors better!

+## Type Guard

+- used to restore access to a set of properties in a union type
+- typeof : number, string, booleaan, symbol
+  - e.g. typeof var === "string"
+- instanceof : every other value that is created with a constructor function
+  - e.g. variable instanceOf Array/etc

 # Section 10: More on Design Patterns

 - tsconfig.json : Ts compiler configuration file that customises how the compiler behaves.